tiajanee/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Cardi B met the Unicorn King who granted him magic powers.
+Cardi B then married the zookeeper until she found out that it was not the Unicorn King that granted her powers but rather, the Trap King, son of Migos, who really changed her fate.
+The zookeeper then reveals himself to be a human-like nug of marijuana.
+So she smoked him, until he was no more.
 The end.

 ## Cast